nxskok/pasias/docs/07-sign-mood-median.md

 the Laplace distribution.
 But the moral of the story is that the sign test *can* be more powerful than the $t$-test, under the right circumstances (and the above simulation is the "proof" of that statement).
-So a blanket statement like ``the sign test is not very powerful'' needs to be qualified a bit: when your data come from a sufficiently long-tailed distribution, the sign test can be more powerful relative to the $t$-test than you would think.
+So a blanket statement like "the sign test is not very powerful" needs to be qualified a bit: when your data come from a sufficiently long-tailed distribution, the sign test can be more powerful relative to the $t$-test than you would think.